"I got a sense of home

 ICE students enjoy a variety of special events and exclusive classes to help enrich their culinary school experience.
 Below are a few examples of ways students can get involved:

 Diverse backgrounds create diverse students: it's part of what makes ICE unique.
-Every student of ICE's Career programs is entiltled to participate in a broad variety of classes and programs above and beyond their chosen Career program curriculum.
-From participation in the more than 1,300 options from our Recreational program, to Professional Demonstrations and Lectures by special guests from the world of food, ICE students are invited to tailor their experience to suit their individual voices.
+Every ICE career program student is entitled to participate in a broad variety of classes and educational programs, above and beyond their chosen career program curriculum.
+Our New York students can choose from over 1,700 annual courses from our New York Recreational program, and students of both ICE campuses are invited and encouraged to attend the Professional Demonstrations and Lectures by special guests from the world of food.
+All ICE students can tailor their experience to suit their individual culinary voices.
 Click here for further details.

-As part of the closing ceremony for each of our Culinary Arts, Pastry & Baking Arts, Culinary Management or Hospitality Management programs, students have the opportunity to win awards chosen by both their fellow students and their instructors.
+At the end of each of our Culinary Arts, Pastry & Baking Arts, Restaurant & Culinary Management or Hospitality Management (New York) programs, students have the opportunity to win awards chosen by both their fellow students and their instructors.
 These honors recognize the exceptional potential of our most hard-working graduates and establish a meaningful goal for ICE students to work toward.

-The three medals presented at each class' ceremony - the Nespresso Top Toque/Top Student, Wusthof Award for Leadership and Most Likely to Succeed Award - recognize the students who have demonstrated technical excellence in their area of study, leadership within their program and industry-preparedness.
+The three medals presented at each class' ceremony — the Top Toque/Top Student, Wüsthof Award for Leadership and Most Likely to Succeed Award — recognize the students who have demonstrated technical excellence in their area of study, leadership within their program and industry-preparedness.

 Guest Speakers - Culinary Entrepreneurs